This post contains affiliate links. Please read my disclosures.

 Instructions

-- Place the ham in a large stockpot and cover with water then bring to a rolling boil.
+- Place the gammon in a very large saucepan and cover with water.
+Heat until the water is at a rolling boil.

-- Remove the ham and pour out the water, giving the stockpot a rinse.
+- Remove the gammon and pour out the water, giving the pan a rinse.

-- Place the ham back into the stockpot and add all the ingredients (except the ones for the glaze) Top up with water if your ham isn’t quite covered.
+- Place the gammon back into the pan and add all the ingredients (except the ones for the glaze).
+Top up with water to cover the gammon.

-- Bring to a boil then reduce the heat to a simmer, cover and cook for three hours.
+- Bring to a boil then reduce the heat to a simmer, cover and cook for 90 minutes (one and a half hours).

 - Remove the string from the ham.
-Cut away the very outer skin from the ham, leaving the thick layer of fat that lies beneath.
+If it has a thick outer skin on top of the fat then cut that away so only the thick layer of fat remains beneath.

 - Make a large diamond pattern into the fat with a very sharp knife, being sure not to pierce the meat.
 Then place a clove into each diamond.

-- Heat the ingredients for the glaze in a small saucepan until runny then brush half of the glaze all over the ham.
+- Blitz the ingredients for the glaze in a small bowl using an immersion blender until smooth.
+Then brush half of the glaze all over the ham.

 Leave a Reply